bitcraftlab/but-will-it-blend/bwib-2/bwib-2-4/README.md

 # ... but will it blend ???
 ## shaders ##
 ### Playing with Neurovision ###

+*In this part you will get to know the neurovision sandbox.*

 #### Things to do ####